sancarn/stdVBA-scripts/stdVBA-04-stdCallback/README.md

 End Function
 ```

 This is what we mean by first class functions.

+//TODO: Add small paragraph about the increased maintainability of using 1-class functs.

-Unfortunately, VBA does not natively support passing functions as arugments.
-However `stdCallback` is a part of the stdVBA library that allows us to pass functions as parameters by encapsulating them into callable objects.
+Unfortunately, VBA does not natively support passing functions as arguments.
+However, `stdCallback`, allows us to pass functions as parameters by encapsulating them into callable objects.

-With a few tweaks of our code, this becomes valid stdVBA enhanced VBA code.
+With a few tweaks of our code, this becomes valid VBA code.

 ```vb
 ' Module: ShapeFilters